prashanth-ds-ml/prashanth-ds-ml.github.io/_posts/2025-08-31-MongoDB-Connecting with Mongosh & Creating Your First DB, Collection, and Document.md

-# 📖 Learning MongoDB: Connecting with Mongosh & Creating Your First DB, Collection, and Document
+# MongoDB: Connecting with Mongosh & Creating Your First DB, Collection, and Document

-Hey readers 👋, this blog is part of my learning journey while preparing for the **MongoDB Associate Python Developer Exam**.
+Hey readers, this blog is part of my learning journey while preparing for the **MongoDB Associate Python Developer Exam**.
 Today, let’s start simple — connecting to MongoDB with **mongosh**, exploring databases, and creating our first **DB → collection → document**.

 ---